google/processingjs-ide/README.md

     cd appengine
     dev_appserver.py app.yaml

+Note: if you would like to use server-side TTS functionality when running a local development server, you need to create service account key for accessing TTS service, download the key in JSON format and define the following environment variable:

+    export GOOGLE_APPLICATION_CREDENTIALS=path/to/service-account-key.json
+    (cd appengine && dev_appserver.py app.yaml)&

 Then you can open the IDE at http://localhost:8080.
 Alternatively you can run a small HTTP server written in Go:

     go run cmd/server/server.go

 and visit http://localhost:8080/static/ide-ja.html

+### Note on upgrading the Bazel dependencies

+Use the command

+    bazel sync --experimental_repository_resolved_file=resolved.bzl

+to update the pinned versions listed in `resolved.bzl`.

 ## Deploy to Google App Engine